Shop now & save up to 80% on medication

 Polyphenols and Diabetes: Foods, Oils, and Safety

-Polyphenols are natural compounds found in many plant foods, including berries, tea, coffee, cocoa, herbs, spices, legumes, nuts, and extra-virgin olive oil.
-For people managing diabetes, they matter because they…
+Polyphenols are natural compounds in plant foods and drinks, including berries, tea, coffee, cocoa, beans, herbs, spices, nuts, and extra-virgin olive oil.
+For people managing diabetes or prediabetes, they are…

 Read More